» Code examples / Generative Deep Learning / GPT2 Text Generation with KerasNLP

 More on the GPT-2 model from KerasNLP

-Next up, we will actually fine-tune the model to update it's parameters, but before we do, let's take a look at the full set of tools we have to for working with for GPT2.
+Next up, we will actually fine-tune the model to update its parameters, but before we do, let's take a look at the full set of tools we have to for working with for GPT2.

 The code of GPT2 can be found here.
 Conceptually the GPT2CausalLM can be hierarchically broken down into several modules in KerasNLP, all of which have a from_preset() function that loads a pretrained model: